Techtonique/cybooster/README.md

 `CyBooster` is a high-performance generic gradient boosting (any based learner can be used) library designed for classification and regression tasks.
 It is built on Cython for speed and efficiency, making it suitable for large datasets and complex models.

+Each base learner is augmented with a randomized neural network (a generalization of [https://www.researchgate.net/publication/346059361_LSBoost_gradient_boosted_penalized_nonlinear_least_squares](https://www.researchgate.net/publication/346059361_LSBoost_gradient_boosted_penalized_nonlinear_least_squares) to any base learner), which allows the model to learn complex patterns in the data.
+The library supports both classification and regression tasks, making it versatile for various machine learning applications.

-`CyBooster` is born from `mlsauce`, that might be difficult to install on some systems.
+`CyBooster` is born from `mlsauce`, that might be difficult to install on some systems (to the best of my knowledge, works best when install from GitHub).
 This version will also be more GPU friendly, thanks to JAX.

 ```python
 from cybooster import BoosterClassifier, BoosterRegressor